WereCatf/Adafruit_SSD1306/README.md

+# Archived
+This fork is no longer needed and will be archived.
+Adafruit's upstream nowadays allows for one to define the display's size on-the-fly, instead of requiring one to edit the include-files and allows for one to use a custom TwoWire-instance, making this fork redundant.

 # WereCatf_SSD1306

 This library has been modified from the Adafruit-original.
 I got fed up with the idea of having to modify the header-file depending on the display being used,